LukasNiessen/programming-paradigms-explained/README.md

 This is OOP.

 Now, OOP is often associated with "modeling the real world" or the trio of encapsulation, inheritance, and polymorphism, but all of that was possible before.
 The biggest power of OOP is arguably polymorphism.
 It allows dependency version, plugin architecture and more.
-OOP did not invent it though, as we will see in a second, it just made it safe and easy by restricting the devs how to do it.
+However, OOP did not invent this as we will see in a second.

 ### Polymorphism in C